jonkarrer/Feedback-App/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great recipe apps already out there and I am not trying to compete.
-This was an exercise for my vanilla Javascript/Typescript skills.
-This will be for personal use mostly.
+I leverage the [Svelte](https://svelte.dev/) framework to build a prodcut feedback app.
+This is a top level challenge from [Frontend Mentor](https://www.frontendmentor.io/profile/jonkarrer).

 Here are the Goals:

-- Create an app that allows you to input, edit, and delete recipes.
+- Create an app that allows users to create, edit, delete, and comment on feedback.
-- Manipulate the local storage object to save user data.
-This can be replaced with auth and a db.
+- Use a database to save and display data in realtime.
-- List all recipes and catagories on serperate pages :smile:
+- Organize feedback into catagories and types.

 Play around and leave a star if you don't mind.